Omokoroa Boatyard project

-Following the placement of environmental control and security measures to ensure that the works did not result in any discharges beyond the site, the boat cradle rails, cradles and concrete support structures were removed, cleaned and transported away for off-site disposal.
+After obtaining resource consent and following the placement of environmental control and security measures to ensure that the works did not result in any discharges beyond the site, the boat cradle rails, cradles and concrete support structures were removed, cleaned and transported away for off-site disposal.

 Imported soil, tested and also free of contaminants, was brought in in to return the site to about the original level.
 The site was then mulched and sown with new grass.

 Physical works were carried out in a short four-week period in June/July 2012 and the site was opened later that year when soil was stabilised by new grass growth.